MaDHouSe79/mh-parkinglite/README.md

 This is a very awesome parking mod, that i specially made for [qb-core](https://github.com/qbcore-framework/qb-core) This is just how you park in real live 😁 so park anywhere you want 👊😁👍

-## Read The Updates.md for updates and changes.

 ## 📸 Screenshot 👊😁👍
 ![foto1](https://www.madirc.nl/fivem/foto1.png)